sgmurphy/wordpress-plugins/wordfence-login-security/readme.txt

 3. Configuration options include XML-RPC protection and login page CAPTCHA.

 == Changelog ==

+= 1.1.9 - February 14, 2024 =
+* Fix: Fixed an issue where user profiles with a selected locale different from the site itself could end up loading the site's locale instead

 = 1.1.8 - January 2, 2024 =
 * Fix: Fixed an issue where a login lockout on a WooCommerce login form could fail silently